miguelonCoder/patterns_design_rust/README.md

 * ### Abstract Factory
 We implement two family of geographic entities: the geojson and wkt family.
 Each family have defined the point, linestring and polygon geometries.
 This program will have an abstraction to create this objects.

+* ### Builder
+We implement three configurations to create a UI, each configuration has own builder struct, which is called into Window implementation that work as Director object to create the components for ui.
+At the end, the final user is the main function that define the correct builder implementation, use Window to configure UI, and use Ui methods

 ## Project Structure: